DocuSign (DOCU)

 For software companies like DocuSign, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.

 The market not only cares about gross margin levels but also how they change over time because expansion creates firepower for profitability and free cash generation.
-DocuSign has seen gross margins decline by 0.9 percentage points over the last 2 year, which is poor compared to software peers.
+DocuSign has seen gross margins improve by 0.2 percentage points over the last 2 year, which is slightly better than average for software.

-In Q3, DocuSign produced a 79.2% gross profit margin, in line with the same quarter last year.
+This quarter, DocuSign’s gross profit margin was 79.7%, in line with the same quarter last year.
 Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs have been stable and it isn’t under pressure to lower prices.

 9. Operating Margin

-In Q3, DocuSign generated an operating margin profit margin of 10.4%, up 2.6 percentage points year on year.
+In Q4, DocuSign generated an operating margin profit margin of 10.5%, up 2.7 percentage points year on year.
 The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.

 10. Cash Is King